bandprotocol/bandchain-docs-archived/docs/client-library/pyband/wallet.md

 # Wallet Module

-This module provides the functionality to control account.
+This module provides the functionality to control the account.

 ## Private Key